-Written to accompany Russian playwright Anton Chekov’s 1897 play, this literature study guide by Sabrina Justison helps you get the most out of Uncle Vanya.
+Uncle Vanya Study Guide was written to accompany Russian playwright Anton Chekov’s 1897 play.
+This literature study guide helps you get the most out of Uncle Vanya.
 Drama is an often-overlooked component of a high school literature credit, and Chekhov’s classic play is a strong addition to your book list.

 Literature study guides from 7Sisters Homeschool inspire students rather than tire them with busywork that kills the story.

 Instead of attempting to examine every element of a book on the first reading, our study guides choose two or three respected literary devices and use them as a focal point.

 Our guides are easy to adapt for use at an: